whipowill/wow-addon-noshift/README.md

 ### Powershifting

-For shifting from form into the same form, to use [Wolfshead Helm](https://www.wowhead.com/classic/item=8345/wolfshead-helm) or to break snares:
+For shifting into same form to use [Wolfshead Helm](https://www.wowhead.com/classic/item=8345/wolfshead-helm) or to break snares:

 ```
 /stopmacro [mounted] [stealth] [nocombat] [noform]